 Staff members and other guests have also had encounters with ghosts as well.

-6 - Bourbon Orleans Hotel (Wyndham Hotel)Spend the Night
+6 - Bourbon Orleans Hotel, French QuarterSpend the Night

 Sometimes when passing through the lobby the ghost of a man smoking a cigar and reading a newspaper is spotted.
 The smell of a cigar burning is noticed even when the ghost of the man is not seen.

-In the ballroom if one is lucky they might see the ghost of a single dancer swaying to unheard music.
+In the ballroom, if one is lucky they might see the ghost of a single dancer swaying away to music from times past.

 Some of the spirits in the hotel encountered are less than friendly.
 One gentleman claims an unseen spirit slapped him after he said a derogatory word.